Phani3108/Cadbury/README.md

 # 🧠 Cadbury — Personal Delegates Network

 A consumer-facing AI layer where specialized delegates handle distinct slices of your life — with strict boundaries on what they can decide, act on, and spend.
-Now with **voice chat** (Rose-inspired STT/TTS pipeline).
+Now with **voice chat** (STT/TTS pipeline).

 ---